AriFordsham/GHCWiki/code-base-cleanup.md

   - Hierarchical modules help in understanding the compiler structure
   - Try to correctly name things:

-    - e.g. the "type checker" doesn't only check types, hence maybe we should call it "type system"
+    - e.g. the "type checker" doesn't only check types, hence maybe we should call it "type system" or split it (e.g. Deriver, [TypeChecker](type-checker), etc.)
     - Avoid meaningless codename (e.g. backpack, hoopl)
 - Make the compiler more modular